femaleinventor/Hackathon_Dribble/README.md

 A User can look historically at the data and compare themselves to other User's predictions.

-Store
+**Store**

-The hook in this section is that you can go there to see what the WoSo community is selling.
+A user can go see what the WoSo community is selling.
 Purchase a fun funky t-shirt that a player/designer has made.
 There will also be experiences for sale, like a small group clinic sponsored by a current NWSL player.
 The store items are woven into the fabric of the app.

-The Wall
+**Wall**

 This is where current tweets with specified keywords are returned in realtime with sentiment analysis.
 The keywords USWNT, NWSL, and WoSo are clicked and what results are the last tweets made with that typed in the body, and an algorithm calculates the emotions involved.